remorses/vitro/README.md

 -   [ ] reset render count to zero when rendering above profiler
 -   [ ] add max zIndex to story toolbar (no this way is difficult to cover them with overlay in full screen)
 -   [ ] investigate if the render count is accurate given that the profiler is parent of Component
+-   [x] add support for yarn v2 using a custom init flag (adding a `packageManager` in config, changes how the install process is done)
+-   [x] wait for https://github.com/vercel/next.js/issues/15950 and 9.5.3
+-   [x] investigate support for importing `@storybook` stuff for better migration process
+-   [x] rename stories to experiments (or studies or cases)
+-   [x] add a build command that runs the files generation and next build, add this command to the vitro app build script to make vercel work out of the box
+-   [x] if a file name is index get the containing folder name, also you can pass a function getName that given a file path gets the title out
 -   [x] make the index page with an how it works and what vitro does, inciting to subscribe to the managed platform for additional features
 -   [x] make a cute splash screen
 -   [x] use chokidar to watch for story changes and regenerate the stories paths